temporalio/documentation/docs-src/java/how-to-send-an-update-from-a-client-in-java.md

 ---
 id: how-to-send-an-update-from-a-client-in-java
-title: How to send a Update from a Client in Java
+title: How to send a Update from a Client
 sidebar_label: Send Update from Client
 description: To send an Update to a Workflow Execution from a Client, call the Update method, annotated with `@UpdateMethod` in the Workflow interface, from the Client code.
 tags: